The Fallacy of the 'AI Video Editor'

 Your editor spends three days crafting the perfect Hero video.
 It’s beautiful.
 It’s converting.
 But because the Meta algorithm is ruthless, that video will fatigue in 7 days.
 To keep the CPA down, you need 50 variations of that exact video immediately—different hooks, different aspect ratios (9:16, 1:1), slightly different pacing.
 If you force that talented human to manually chop up 50 variations in Premiere Pro, you turn an artist into an assembly line worker.
 They burn out.

-If you want to win the auction today, you don't hire a prompt engineer, and you don't hire 10 freelance editors to do manual timeline cutting.
-You build a lean, high-leverage creative team.
+If you want to win the auction today, you don’t hire a prompt engineer, and you don’t hire 10 freelance editors to do manual timeline cutting.
+You build a lean, high-leverage creative team that operates as a human-AI hybrid.

 Here is what the modern org chart actually looks like:

 - 1x Programmatic Engine (The Scale): This is where AI actually belongs.
-Not replacing the human, but acting as the infrastructure that scales their output.
+Not replacing the human, but acting as the autonomous infrastructure that scales their output, saving the team 6-10 hours a week on manual resizing and timeline labor.

 You don’t use AI to come up with the core idea.
 You use AI to do the manual labor that your human editor hates doing.